MacsiDigital/laravel-api-client/README.md

     protected $endPoint = 'users/{user:id}/settings';
 ```

-We can also set customEndpoints on a model for specific endPoints, if the endPoints dont follow convention.
+We can also set customEndpoints on a model for specific endPoints, if the endPoints don't follow convention.

 ```php
     protected $customEndPoints = [